 If you have a question or problem…

 If at any time you have any questions regarding the procedure or any symptoms you might have, please feel free to call us.
-Call the IRC at (210) 616-7780.
-At night or during weekends, the answering service will contact the on-call IRC nurse who will call you back.
+Call the STRIC nurse at (210) 617-9444, he or she can usually answer your question and if not knows how to reach your IR doctor.